AutoPrep: Natural Language Question-Aware Data Preparation with a Multi-Agent Framework: Introduction

+\stitle{Question-Aware Data Preparation.} In this paper, we thus propose to study a new problem, namely \emph{question-aware data preparation}. \revise{ The novelty of this problem lies in the need to {deeply understand the semantics of the NL question in order to guide data prep operations over the structured table}.
+Unlike traditional data prep, which is performed \emph{offline} and independent of downstream tasks, question-aware data prep is conducted \emph{online} and must dynamically tailor the table to the specific demands of the question.
+This introduces new challenges due to the diversity and ambiguity of NL questions and the heterogeneity of tabular data, requiring precise semantic alignment between the question and the structured table.
+For example, as shown in Figure~\ref{fig:issue_instances_incomplete}, given question $Q_1$ that requests country-specific information from a text column, table $T_1$ needs to be transformed to extract and create a new \term{Country} column, which may not be considered in traditional data prep. }

-\stitle{Key Challenges.} Building a system to support question-aware data prep is challenging because of the diversity of both the data problems the tables encounter and the questions.
-As illustrated in the above examples, different questions may demand different types of data prep, e.g., augmentation, normalization, or filtering.
-Furthermore, even if facing the same type of data prep problem, different questions may require different ways to handle it.
+However, building a system to support question-aware data prep is challenging due to \revise{the semantic alignment between the table and the NL question}.
+Specifically, different questions may demand different types of data prep, \eg derivation, normalization, or filtering.
+Furthermore, even if facing the same type of data prep issue, different questions may require different ways to handle it.
 For example, the method that normalizes the date to a unified format is clearly different from that of normalizing strings to integers.
-Existing LLM-based TQA solutions do not explicitly consider the question-aware data prep problem, thus suffering from the data issues mentioned above.
-For a detailed analysis, please see Section~\ref{sec:problem}.
+Although LLMs show promise for interpreting semantics in NL questions, simply applying them to address all potential data prep issues has shown ineffective, often leading to false negatives and false positives, as illustrated in Section~\ref{subsec:naive_method_for_question_aware_data_prep}.